jetstack/navigator/README.md

 actions in response to cluster events (eg. scale down, scale up, new nodes added, etc.), with assistance gathering contextual information fromm the Colonel.

+If you want to get going quickly, have a look at our [quick-start](docs/quick-start) guide!

 ## Architecture

 ![alt text](docs/arch.jpg "Logo Title Text 1")